-What makes sustainability such an appealing field to work in?
+What makes environmental sustainability jobs such an appealing field to work in?

 Sustainability’s focus on interdisciplinary problem-solving might be a tall order to meet, but it’s also an exceptional opportunity.
 How many other professions allow you to make a positive difference across so many diverse areas?

 Clearly, there’s a lot to look forward to in sustainability work.
 The real challenge is knowing where and how to get started.
 Students and professionals need detailed, relevant info on sustainability career trends, yet most available resources talk more about sustainability’s theory and impact, rather than its job prospects.

 New research by ECO Canada is going to help change that.
 In our latest report, we looked at 7 top careers in sustainability, including a careful assessment of everything from average starting salaries to typical work settings.
 The findings from this research were then used to develop a new professional designation for environmental practitioners working in sustainability.

 If you’ve ever wondered where sustainability professionals start or how much they typically make in Canada, we’ve got the answers to 5 of your most pressing questions: